Diablo II: Resurrected: Development

 With the game released and server problems rectified, the developers turned to focus on post-release player feedback, which showed overwhelming interest in further updates.
 In a slight break from the remaster's development philosophy of not altering core game mechanics, these post-release changes centered on supplemental, software quality of life, accessibility, and making underpowered options more powerful without affecting the overall game's balance.
 The development team considered user feedback and consulting original developer notebooks.
 In response to feedback, Blizzard added a new PC oriented interface bar in December to let players cast skills immediately, similar to how the new controller scheme worked and a modernization of the old two-step method of choosing a skill and left- or right-clicking to cast.
 Blizzard had been hesitant to provide this option, considered a large deviation from the original.
 The developer also added a new "public test realm" where players could play-test new features before the main game is updated.
 Patch 2.4 was released April 2022 and brought the first game balance changes to Diablo II since 2010.
 Rather than affecting popular systems and items, the patch made some underused playstyles more viable for play in higher difficulty levels, such as a weapon-throwing Barbarian or martial arts-focused Assassin.
 Similarly, it made previously underpowered options (e.g., item sets and ally artificial intelligence) more effective.
 This patch also added Ladder Play, a competitive multiplayer feature well-known from the original that was omitted from the remaster's launch.

+A new class, the Warlock, was added to Diablo II: Resurrected on February 11, 2026, as part of its DLC pack, Reign of the Warlock, alongside announcement that the Warlock would be added to Diablo IV, as part of Lord of Hatred, and Diablo Immortal.
+Also with this update, Blizzard made the Windows version of the game available on Steam, along with other quality of life updates across all platforms.